 ‘I may not have gone where I intended to go, but I think I have ended up where I needed to be.'(Douglas Adams, author of The Hitchhikers’ Guide to the Galaxy)

-So, 26 days before the manuscript is due.
-Let’s be frank -I’m sweating bullets.
+So, twenty-six days before the manuscript is due.
+Let’s be frank: I’m sweating bullets.
 The good news is I’m close.
 The bad news is I don’t know how much work there is left to do.
 It’s an unknown quantity.
-Do I need to spend fifteen minutes each day until December the 3rd or do I need to spend five hours a day?
+Do I need to spend fifteen minutes each day until 3 December, or do I need to spend five hours a day?
 I really can’t tell.
-How exactly do you know when it’s ready or good enough or jut plain good?
+How exactly do you know when it’s ready or good enough or just plain good?
 This is the beauty of having a deadline.
 The deadline forces you to admit that enough is enough.
 Hand it over.
-Times up.
+Time’s up.

 Follow his journey as he hits the Real World.
 Or at least the most commonly accepted delusion known as the Real World.
 He’ll discover that there are laws that can be broken and Laws that you can only break yourself against.
 Oh, he’ll also try to kill himself.

-*The author is aware that this equals 200% and is therefore illogical but the point stands. **Disclaimer: This book does not literally have it all.
+*The author is aware that this equals 200 percent and is therefore illogical, but the point stands. **Disclaimer: This book does not literally have it all.’